 We all know that eating fruit and vegetables is good for our health.
 Unfortunately, not all are rich in the nutrients we need to maintain good health.
-Many modern day diets are lacking in phytonutrients that support our immune system.
+Many modern-day diets are lacking in phytonutrients that support our immune system.

-Since plant sterols have the capacity to balance the immune system, reduce nasty inflammatory markers and defend us against bacterial and even viral infections, insufficient phytosterols diet will lead to more health issues.
+Since plant sterols have the capacity to balance the immune system, reduce nasty inflammatory markers and defend us against bacterial and even viral infections, an insufficient phytosterols diet will lead to more health issues.

 People at risk of heart disease, especially those with high blood cholesterol levels, also benefit from including sources of plant sterols and stanols in their diet.
 So, why not give your immune system the help it needs and deserves naturally?
 Here’s a list of foods with plant sterols and stanols that will help you stay as fit as a fiddle!